Related Content

 Though whether you choose first or second makes little difference to the ticket booking.

-Typically the different types of ticket will be available for travel in first or second; and how the tickets can be used is dictated by the type of ticket and not which class you have chosen to travel by,
+Typically the different types of ticket will be available for travel in first or second; And how the tickets can be used is dictated by the type of ticket and not which class you have chosen to travel by.

 If you won't be travelling long-distance, so will be taking a regional train, the difference between second and first class can seem marginal, but what you are partially paying for by booking first class tickets, is a higher possibility of finding available seats when travelling on trains on which reservations are not available, or are optional.